MichalLeh/BeatPlayer/README.md

 # Beat Player
-Simple music player build by Tkinter, Pygame, Mutagen in Python.
+Simple music player was built using Tkinter, Pygame, Mutagen etc. in Python.

 # Running the Beat Player
 - You will need to change addresses "C:\Users\Michal\Desktop\python\Images\*.png" in the code before running the app.